vttale/serve-stale/README.md

       interval, the record MAY be used as though it has a remaining TTL of 1 second.

-5. EDNS Option
+6. EDNS Option

-   While the basic behaviour of this answer-of-last-resort can be achieved with changes only to resolvers, explicit signalling about the use of stale data can be done with an EDNS [RFC6891] option.
+   The answer-of-last-resort can be achieved with changes only to resolvers, explicit signalling about the use of stale data can be done with an EDNS [RFC6891] option.
+This EDNS option can be included from a stub to a recursive, explicitly signalling that it does NOT want stale answers.
+It is expected that this (optional) extension could be useful for debugging.

-   [ This section will be fleshed out a bit more thoroughly if there is interest in pursuing the option. ]
+   [ NOTE: This option adds complexity to implementations, and so we are making it optional for recursive servers to implement. ]

-5.1.
+6.1.
 Option Format

    The option is structured as follows: